 The College of Architecture and Planning offers a graduate certificate in the emerging area of design build as an extension of the Master of Architecture program.
 It requires a total of 18 semester hours, some of which also count toward the MArch program, some of which do not.
 Course work in this extension emphasizes the designer's perspective as master builder.

-Learn more about the program and its projects here.
+Learn more about the program and its projects on the Colorado Building Workshop website.

 One of the primary offerings currently in the Design Build Program is a collaboration with DesignBuildBluff, a program started through the University of Utah that brings architecture graduate students to the reservation to build sustainable homes for Navajo families in need in Bluff, Utah.